CONTRIBUTE TO THE WCS PUBLICATIONS DATABASE

 The Publications Database furthers WCS’s mission as a science-based conservation organization by serving as a centralized repository to collect, publicly disseminate, and manage WCS’s research publications.

 As a contributor to the WCS Publications Database, the benefits to your publications include fast, worldwide dissemination and increased visibility.
-Additional benefits are detailed below.
+Additional benefits are:

 Tracking in Altmetric